jpourtois/phageELF/README.md

 ## Installation

+If you have not used R before, you can install R [here](https://www.r-project.org/) and RStudio [here](https://www.rstudio.com/products/rstudio/).

 Run the following code in your R console in order to install and load this package:

 ``` r